 Major General F. I. S. Tuker, whose Indian 4th Division had been tasked with the attack on Monastery Hill, had come to his own conclusion after assessing the construction of the abbey: in a memorandum to Lieutenant General Sir Bernard Freyberg, commanding the New Zealand Corps, he wrote that whether or not the abbey was currently occupied by the Germans, it should be demolished to prevent its effective occupation, and also added that with walls 150 ft (46 m) high and at least 10 ft (3.1 m) thick, there was no practical way in which Allied engineers could breach the walls, and that an attack should therefore be made with 'blockbuster' bombs as conventional bombs up to a mass of 1,000 lb (454 kg) would be effectively useless.
 On 11 February 1944, Brigadier H. W. Dimoline, acting commander of the Indian 4th Division in the absence of Tuker, who was ill, asked for the abbey to be bombed, and was supported from his hospital bed by Tuker.
 On 12 February Freyberg passed the request up the chain of command to Lieutenant General Mark W. Clark, commanding the US 5th Army.
 Clark and his chief-of-staff, Major General Alfred Gruenther, were not at all convinced of the military necessity of bombing the abbey, and sought guidance from General the Hon.
 Sir Harold Alexander, commanding the Allied Central Mediterranean Force in Italy, who ordered the bombing to be undertaken.

-The attack during the morning of 15 February involved 142 Boeing B-17 Flying Fortress heavy bombers, 47 North American B-25 Mitchell medium bombers and 40 Martin B-26 Marauder medium bombers of Lieutenant General Ira C. Eaker’s Mediterranean Allied Air Force command.
+The attack during the morning of 15 February involved 142 Boeing B-17 Flying Fortress four-engined heavy bombers, 47 North American B-25 Mitchell twin-engined medium bombers and 40 Martin B-26 Marauder twin-engine medium bombers of Lieutenant General Ira C. Eaker’s Mediterranean Allied Air Force command.
 These aircraft dropped 1,150 tons of HE and incendiary bombs on the abbey over a period of four hours.
 During the afternoon of the same day and on the following day heavy bombardments by the artillery of Major General Geoffrey T. Keyes’s US II Corps and air attacks by 59 fighter-bombers further shattered the rubble of the abbey.
 It seems probable that the only persons killed directly by the bombing were not German soldiers but some 230 Italian civilians who had taken refuge in the monastery.

 It has been estimated that only 10% of the bombs from the heavy bombers, attacking from high altitude, actually hit the monastery.
-American bombs did fall right round the area of the monastery, killing both German and Allied troops as a byproduct of this misconceived undertaking.
-The size of the area unintentionally showered with bombs is revealed by the fact that so fewer than 16 bombs hit the 5th Army headquarters compound at Presenzano, some 17 miles (27 km) from Monte Cassino, and exploded only a short distance from the trailer in which Clark was working at his desk.
+US bombs did fall right round the area of the monastery, killing both German and Allied troops as a byproduct of this misconceived undertaking.
+The size of the area unintentionally showered with bombs is revealed by the fact that no fewer than 16 bombs hit the 5th Army headquarters compound at Presenzano, some 17 miles (27 km) from Monte Cassino, and exploded only a short distance from the trailer in which Clark was working at his desk.

 However, the initial air raid had not been co-ordinated between the air and ground commands, the timing having been decided by the USAAF on the basis of the attack being an operation separate from anything else and therefore scheduled in accordance with the weather and the requirements of other fronts and theatres.
 Thus the attack was delivered two days before the New Zealand Corps was ready to launch their main assault.
 In the context of the planned ground attack, therefore, the air attack achieved nothing.